2002 SeaCraft 25 Open Fisherman

 Dual batteries with explosion proof Perko switch and 12 Volt breaker panel with 17 breakers.

-Full-length Combing bolsters and recessed aluminum grab rails forward.
+Full-length Combing bolsters (new in 2018) and recessed aluminum grab rails forward.

 165 gallon Aluminum fuel tank.